🇬🇪 Georgia Expats

 🎨 Vera

 Bohemian, walkable, full of character.
 Smaller apartments, quiet streets, very central.
+Arguably the best location-to-price ratio in Tbilisi.

 1-bed: $500–$700